'24', 'Runaways' actress Annie Wersching dies aged 45 - ExBulletin

 ’24’, ‘Runaways’ actress Annie Wersching dies aged 45

-Actress Annie Wersching, best known for playing FBI agent Renee Walker in the 24″ series and providing the voice of Tess in The Last of Us video game, has died.
-She was 45 years old.
+Actress Annie Wersching, best known for playing FBI agent Renee Walker in the 24″ series and for providing the voice of Tess in The Last of Us video game, has died.
+She was 45.

 Wersching died Sunday morning in Los Angeles following a battle with cancer, her publicist told The Associated Press.
 The type of cancer was not specified.